department-of-veterans-affairs/va.gov-team/products/income-limits-app/research/2023-01-income-limits-usability/research-findings.md

 10. Consider adding a qualifying question to the beginning of the income limits app to screen out people who have a service-connected disability rating of at least 50%.
 Given the long list of common and less-common reasons for income to not be a factor, should any of them be communicated within the app experience and/or added as a question?
 11. Add to the intro page how long to expect and what's needed so people know it's quick and easy (e.g., "Here’s what you’ll need to apply: your household income and number of dependents from the last year...", "It should take about 3 minutes.")
 12. Consider adding to the intro page some friendly encouragement/affirmation to use this tool to find out if you're eligible for VA health care.
-13. Consider restructuring the content on the [Your health care costs page](https://www.va.gov/health-care/about-va-health-benefits/cost-of-care/) page to put all income limits info closer together and move one of the income limits app links closer to the top of page.
+13. Consider restructuring the content on the [Your health care costs](https://www.va.gov/health-care/about-va-health-benefits/cost-of-care/) page to put all income limits info closer together and move one of the income limits app links closer to the top of page.

 ## Next Steps